mrdbourke/nutrify/foodvision/readme.md

 # Scripts and modules for training/evaluating models

+Foodvision = the ML model that powers Nutrify's computer vision system.

 Going to store scripts in here for training models and evaluating them.

 The goal will be to have a dataflywheel happening from the main `train.py` script.